ASISaga/architect-agent/whitepaper/boardroom-uiux-whitepaper.md

 today, extending how much it no longer needs to ask permission for — happens in the same conversational relationship, addressed at whatever altitude the moment calls for.
 Nothing in this document proposes a second interface for any of those activities.
-Where earlier thinking reached for a dashboard, a form, or a settings page, the corrected answer is: that is a conversation, rendered.
+Where earlier thinking reached for a form or a settings page, the corrected answer is: that is a conversation, rendered.
+Where earlier thinking reached for a dashboard, the correction is narrower: a dashboard may still exist, as one more rendering structured data can take — but only as a deep link the conversation leads to, never as a standing destination alongside it.
+Section 5 specifies the distinction precisely.

 Within that single conversational model, efficiency is not sacrificed — it is carried by deep links: actionable references to specific prior